metacpan/metacpan-cpan-extracted/distros/G/Geo-Coder-List/README.md

 ## ua

 Accessor method to set the UserAgent object used internally by each of the Geo-Coders.
+You can call _env\_proxy_,
+for example,
-You can call _env\_proxy_ for example, to get the proxy information from environment variables:
+to set the proxy information from environment variables:

     my $geocoder_list = Geo::Coder::List->new();
     my $ua = LWP::UserAgent->new();
     $ua->env_proxy(1);
     $geocoder_list->ua($ua);

-Note that unlike Geo::Coders, there is no read method, since that would be pointless.
+Note that unlike Geo::Coders there is no read method since that would be pointless.

 ## reverse\_geocode